nandaakh/earthquake_analysis/README.md

 # earthquake_analysis
-This is a my personal project, where I did an exploratory analysis of earthquakes in Indonesia from 2008 to 2022.
+This is my personal project, where I did an exploratory analysis of earthquakes in Indonesia from 2008 to 2022.
+Data was acquired from Kaggle and the whole process used R in R Studio to work on this project.
+My role in this project as a Full-Stack Data Analyst, from scraping data, cleaning, manipulating, analyzing, and then visualizing using ggplot2 and leaflet packages in R. Tableau is used when creating a dashboard for presentation.
+The goal of this project is to identify earthquakes that happened throughout the years since 2008, by analyzing the category, magnitude, and also how deep the earthquakes were.
+Also, getting insight into the exact location where the earthquake occurred across Indonesia, which really important to give awareness and preventive action for those people who lived in vulnerable locations.